AlexTrejo92/21-Book-Search-Engine/README.md

 # 21-Book-Search-Engine
 This is a repo created for the 21st challenge from the EdX bootcamp.
-This will be deployed on heroku.
+This application is deployed on heroku.

 ![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)